rez-go/constraints/README.md

 We want the constraints to be structured so that it could be nicely passed as understandable data to other systems, including to the end-user presentation layer, which could be translated to any human language.

+## Goals

+- Readable constraints

+  We must design the module and packages so that the struct, function and variable names are easy to understand.

+- Focus on simple rule for each constraint

+  Avoid defining constraints which could be constructed from simple constraints.
+For example we might see that we should be able to define value range constraints, but these could be constructed from `Maximum` and `Minimum`.

+- Easy to programatically dig deep into a constraint

+  Use types.

+- Easy to generate rules for other systems

 ## Design